MKTCLounge/MKTCLounge.github.io/index.md

 D. A nickname request may be denied upon staff reviewal.

 III.
 RANKING SYSTEM

 A. Once a staff member has seen your account, you will be placed into one of the following ranks.

 i.
-Everyone starts off at 750 MMR (Iron), but existing players will start at a Placement MMR.​
+Everyone starts off at 750 MMR (Iron), but existing players will start at a Placement MMR.​ ​ ii.

-ii.
 These are all the ranks:​

-Iron: 0-999 MMR​
-Bronze: 1000-1999 MMR (Placement: 1500 MMR)​
+Bronze: 0-1499 MMR (Placement: 750MMR)

-Silver: 2000-2999 MMR (Placement: 2500 MMR)​
+Silver: 1500-2999 MMR

-Gold: 3000-3999 MMR (Placement: 3500 MMR)​
+Gold: 3000-3999 MMR

-Platinum: 4000-4999 MMR​
+Platinum: 4000-4999 MMR

-Ruby: 5000-5999 MMR​
+Ruby: 5000-5999 MMR

-Diamond: 6000-6999 MMR​
+Diamond: 6000-6999 MMR

-Master: 7000-7999 MMR​
+Master: 7000-7999 MMR

-Grandmaster: 8000+ MMR​
+Grandmaster: 8000+ MMR

 B. Depending on your rank, you will see 1-2 channels that you can play matches in, listed below:

-Tier D: Iron + Bronze​
+Tier D: Bronze + Silver

-Tier C: Bronze + Silver​
+Tier C: Silver + Gold

-Tier B: Silver + Gold​
+Tier B: Gold + Platinum

-Tier A: Platinum + Ruby + Diamond + Master + Grandmaster​
+Tier A: Platinum + Ruby + Diamond + Master + Grandmaster

-Tier S: Ruby + Diamond + Master + Grandmaster​
+Tier S: Ruby + Diamond + Master + Grandmaster
-Tier X: Diamond + Master + Grandmaster​

 IV.
 GATHERING LINEUPS

 A. Using MogiBot, the first eight players to say "/can" or "/c" will play.
 Any players later than 8th on the list will be subs, given priority by their order on the list.
 Players in the waiting list that are unable to sub when needed will receive a -50 MMR strike.
+The players have to react within 5 minutes when subs are needed.

 B. The next player in the MogiBot lineup will always have priority when subbing into an event.
 If a different player subs in when the next player in the MogiBot lineup is able to play, the player will receive -50 MMR strike.